 - Flaxseed and fish oil supplements can help dry eye symptoms in female patients.
 These supplements contain short and long chain Alpha 3 omega fatty acids.
+Physician Recommended Neutraceuticals (PRN’s) are high in both of these supplements, and can be purchased over the counter (without a prescription).
 These, along with over the counter natural tear drops used daily, can greatly reduce the uncomfortable symptoms of dry eyes.
-Theratears nutrition is one product high in both of these supplements, and can be purchased over the counter (without a prescription).
+For the convenience of our patients, both of these are sold in our office.
 Click here to read more about dry eye treatments.

 4. Quit Smoking.
 By now, everyone should know that smoking is bad for your overall health.
 What you may not know is that it’s bad for your eye health too.
 Here are a few reasons why:

 - Research has shown that smoking cigarettes puts you at a higher risk for developing eye diseases such as: ARMD, cataracts, and optic nerve damage often associated with glaucoma.
 All of these diseases are potentially vision threatening.

 - Tobacco smoke is an irritant that can exacerbate those annoying dry eye symptoms.
 This includes second-hand smoke.

 Need another reason to take care of your eyes?
 Research shows it can reduce your risk of mortality by 40%!* Happy New Year!

 This blog was originally published on January 3, 2017 and was updated in January 2018 for accuracy.